North State Parent magazine

 Coleman National Fish Hatchery; Anderson.
 One of the largest Chinook salmon and steelhead hatcheries in the lower 48 states.
 See the hatchery building, rearing raceways, fish ladder, Battle Creek Trail, spawning operations (Oct-Feb) and more.
 Open daily for informative self-guided tours. fws.gov/fish-hatchery/coleman.
 24411 Coleman Fish Hatchery Rd.
 (530)365-8622.

 Redding Reptiles; Redding.
 Check out reptiles from around the world on display in the Reptile Exhibit Room, a sanctuary/home to 50+ reptiles that have been surrendered.
 Pets, supplies and feeders available.
-Store: Tu-Sat 11am-6pm.
+Store: Tues-Sat 11am-6pm.
 Exhibit Room: Wed-Sat 12-5:30pm. reddingreptiles.com.
 74 Lake Blvd.
 (530)338-2446.

 Turtle Bay Exploration Park; Redding.
 Turtle Bay Exploration Park is a fun, 300-acre, non-profit, gathering place, featuring the Sundial Bridge, museum, forestry and wildlife center, arboretum, and botanical gardens.
 Attractions and educational programs for all ages including animal shows, traveling exhibitions, towering playgrounds, indoor aquariums, an immersive Parrot Playhouse, and more.
 Turtle Bay also offers educational resources to the community including school field trips, Discovery Camps, teacher/classroom support, and Turtle Bay TV, a free distance-learning show on YouTube.
 Memberships available. turtlebay.org.
 844 Sundial Bridge Dr. (530)243-8850.

 Wild Horse Sanctuary; Shingletown.
-This 5,000-acre preserve is dedicated to protecting & preserving America’s wild horses as a living national treasure.
+This 5,000-acre preserve is dedicated to protecting and preserving America’s wild horses as a living national treasure.
 Provides them sanctuary in an ecologically balanced environment.
 Tours available by appointment through November, weather permitting.
 The ideal time to view horses is between 10am-2pm as that is when they are at the feed grounds.
 Call the office to make an appointment. wildhorsesanctuary.org.
 5796 Wilson Hill Rd.
 (530)474-5770.

 Wintu Audubon Society; A chapter of the National Audubon Society serving Redding and the Shasta County area.
-The mission of the Wintu Audubon Society is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth’s biological diversity.
+The mission of the Wintu Audubon Society is to conserve and restore natural ecosystems, focusing on birds, other wildlife and their habitats for the benefit of humanity and the earth’s biological diversity.
 We promote enjoyment of the natural environment through education and interactive programs. wintuaudubon.org.
 (530)276-8854.

 SISKIYOU COUNTY

 Mount Shasta Audubon Society.
 The Mount Shasta area offers outstanding opportunities to view more than 300 species of birds.
-The varied landscape, with its numerous creeks, rivers, lakes, wetlands, and wildlife refuges, attracts birds throughout the year.
+The varied landscape, with its numerous creeks, rivers, lakes, wetlands and wildlife refuges, attracts birds throughout the year.
 The Mount Shasta Area Audubon encourages birders by providing field trips, a colorful map of A Birder’s Guide to Driving Routes in Siskiyou County, a checklist of birds in the county and occasional programs.
 The chapter is also involved in education and conservation efforts to protect and enhance this beautiful region.
 Search “Mt.
 Shasta Area Audubon” on Facebook.

-Mt.
-Shasta Fish Hatchery.
+Mount Shasta Fish Hatchery.
 The West’s oldest operating hatchery raises trout to stock mountain streams, rivers and lakes.
 Feed the fish and learn how they are raised.
 At this time only self guided tours outside the building are available.
 Please call for updated information.
 Open daily. wildlife.ca.gov/Fishing/Hatcheries/Mount-Shasta.
 3 N. Old Stage Rd.
 (530)926-2215.

-Raven Tree Wild Bird & Nature Shop; Mt.
-Shasta.
+Raven Tree Wild Bird & Nature Shop; Mount Shasta.
 The North State’s only nature shop.
 Kids’ educational toys, books, board games, kites, puzzles, fun unique toys, birthday gifts galore. raventreeshop.com.
 138 Morgan Way.
 (530)926-6695.

 OTHER AREAS